emfcamp/badge-2024-documentation/docs/technical-reference/hexpansions.md

 The "ears" around the connector tab are optional but help with mechanical stability.

-If your hexpansion is a PCB, it may not have any depanelization tabs in the connector area.
+If your hexpansion is a PCB, it must not have any depanelization tabs in the connector area.

 ## Mounting holes